dotansimha/graphql-code-generator/docs/generated-config/near-operation-file.md

 ### extension (`string`, default value: `.generates.ts`)

 Optional, sets the extension for the generated files.
-Use this to override the extension if you are using plugins that requires a different type of extensions (such as `typescript-react-apollo`)
+Use this to override the extension if you are using plugins that requires a different type of extensions (such as `typescript-react-apollo` or `typescript-vue-apollo`)

 #### Usage Example